Persian satire: Early Persian satire

 The Arabic poetic genre of hija (satirical poetry) was introduced after the Islamic conquest of Persia.
-The Greek dramatic genre of comedy was also later introduced after Aristotle's Poetics was translated into Arabic in the medieval Islamic world, where it was elaborated upon by Islamic philosophers from Persia, such as Al-Farabi and Avicenna.
+The Greek dramatic genre of comedy was also later introduced after Aristotle's Poetics was translated into Arabic in the medieval Islamic world, where it was elaborated upon by Islamic philosophers from Persia, such as Al-Farabi and Avicenna Balkhi.
 Due to cultural differences, they disassociated comedy from Greek dramatic representation and instead identified it with the Arabic poetic form of hija.
 They viewed comedy as simply the "art of reprehension", and made no reference to light and cheerful events, or troublesome beginnings and happy endings, associated with classical Greek comedy.
 The term "comedy" thus became synonymous with "satire" in medieval European literature after the Latin translations of the 12th century.

 Perhaps the most notable early Persian satirist is Obeid e Zakani (d.
 1370 AD).
 His work is noted for its satire and obscene verses, often political or bawdy, and often cited in debates involving homosexual practices.
 He wrote the Resaleh-ye Delgosha, as well as Akhlaq al-Ashraf ("Ethics of the Aristocracy") and the famous humorous fable Masnavi Mush-O-Gorbeh (Mouse and Cat), which was a political satire.
 His non-satirical serious classical verses have also been regarded as very well written, in league with the other great works of Persian literature.